Year Joined MKLM: 1976

 Focus: Pastoral Care

-Population 1 Served: Community including women and people with HIV
+Population Served: Community, especially women and people with HIV

 Provide services to Tanzanians who live on the margins

-Liz Mach was called to mission over 42 years ago, when she believed she would simply be fulfilling a three-year contract as a Maryknoll lay missioner.
+Liz Mach was called to mission more than 43 years ago, when she believed she would simply be fulfilling a three-year contract as a Maryknoll lay missioner.
 Yet Liz remains in Africa to this day, as she has chosen to immerse herself into the everyday lives of the African people who have captured her heart!
 In her own words, Liz describes just one of her many incredible experiences throughout her years in mission:

 “Pendo is a young girl who was sold by her family into a child marriage at eight years of age.
 One day, she ran away because she had been raped and violated.
 Fortunately, another young woman who witnessed this summoned the police.
 Pendo somehow found enough courage to stand up and say that she had had enough.
 She is now at our Jipe Moyo shelter for children, while the man is in jail for the child marriage and rape.
 Pendo gives me tremendous hope because she was able to say “enough!” and do something about it.
 How could we do any less than support her in her quest to grow up in a safe environment, attend school, and dream about a future for herself?”